 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Willow Island has relatively fewer families with younger children, and/or college students.
 Combined, this makes Willow Island a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Willow Island does not have a public transit system used by locals to get to and from work.
+Willow Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Willow Island is an extremely ethnically-diverse town.
 The people who call Willow Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow Island residents report their race to be Native Hawaiian.
 Important ancestries of people in Willow Island include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.